 The Reason for Baking

 So why on earth would you bake?
-In the previous post, on kitchen appliances and the oven, I talked about colder weather, social distancing, small living spaces and how every inch of space counts when you need to cook.
+In the previous post Kitchen Equipment and Appliances: Part I:- The Oven and Meals, on kitchen appliances and the oven, I talked about colder weather, healthier meals, tighter budgets, small living spaces and how every inch of space counts when you need to cook.
 Add baking into this already complicated scenario and you have a project on your hands.

 The reason I bake is two-fold and perhaps, you can be convinced to bake as a result.